kcp-dev/kcp/docs/content/concepts/terminology.md

 ## Workspace

-Workspace is an abstraction used to create and provision logical clusters.
-Aside from creating the LogicalCluster object, the responsibility of a Workspace is to initialize the given logical cluster by installing the required resources for the given workspace type, creating initial objects, and more.
+A Workspace is an abstraction used to create and provision logical clusters.
+Aside from creating the LogicalCluster object, the responsibility of a Workspace is to initialize the given logical cluster by installing the required resources for the given workspace type, creating the initial objects, and more.

 Workspaces are managed via the `Workspace` resource.
-It's a simple resource that mainly contains that workspace name, type, and URL.
+It's a simple resource that mainly contains the workspace name, type, and URL.

 Workspaces are organized in a multi-root tree structure.
-The root workspace is created by the kcp server by default and it doesn't have its own `Workspace` object (it only has the appropriate `LogicalCluster` object).
+The root workspace is created by the kcp server by default and it doesn't have its own `Workspace` object (it only has the corresponding `LogicalCluster` object).
 Each type of workspace may restrict the types of its children and may restrict the types it may be a child of; a parent-child relationship is allowed if and only if the parent allows the child and the child allows the parent.

-Workspace's full name is based on the hierarchy and the user provided name.
-For example, if you create a workspace called `bar` in a workspace called `foo` (which is a child of the root workspace), the full workspace names will be:
+A Workspace's path is based on the hierarchy and the user provided name.
+For example, if you create a workspace called `bar` in a workspace called `foo` (which is a child of the root workspace), the relevant workspace paths will be:

 - `root:foo` for the `foo` workspace
 - `root:foo:bar` for the `bar` workspace

+The workspace path is used for building the workspace URL and for accessing the workspace via the `ws` kubectl plugin.

 More information, including examples, can be found in the the [Workspaces document](../workspaces).